 You’re running, eating healthy, and you still gain weight.
 Why?

-3) Drink plenty of water throughout the day in order to stay hydrated and avoid bloating.
+Make sure you are drinking water throughout the day in order to stay hydrated and avoid bloating.

 Build those muscles

-Calculating how many calories are burned running
+How many calories are burned running

-Calories in food vs. calories burned by running
+Calories in food vs. calories burned.

 For instance, if you were planning on eating a plate of pasta for dinner tonight (about 1,000 calories), because you planned to go for a run after dinner (about 500 calories), then running actually caused you to consume an additional 500 calories.